 X-linked juvenile retinoschisis, which is inherited in an X-linked pattern in contrast to DCMD, gives rise to vision loss in boys at a young age and progresses to atrophy and alterations of the RPE,19 like in DCMD.
-The "cystoid" schisis cavities are mainly situated in the inner and outer nuclear layer,20 like the CFCs in DCMD, but the schisis cavities in X-linked juvenile retinoschisis often become confluent, with only small strands of tissue bordering these spaces on OCT, and without apparent fluorescein leakage into the schisis spaces on FA, in contrast to the CFCs in DCMD.21 Also, a typical radial pattern is visible in the fovea on FAF and red-free images in X-linked juvenile retinoschisis characteristically shows an "electronegative" aspect,19 in contrast to DCMD.
+The "cystoid" schisis cavities are mainly situated in the inner and outer nuclear layer,20 like the CFCs in DCMD, but the schisis cavities in X-linked juvenile retinoschisis often become confluent, with only small strands of tissue bordering these spaces on OCT, and without apparent fluorescein leakage into the schisis spaces on FA, in contrast to the CFCs in DCMD.21 Also, a typical radial pattern is visible in the fovea on FAF and red-free images in X-linked juvenile retinoschisis cases, which is not observed in DCMD.
+The full-field ERG in X-linked juvenile retinoschisis characteristically shows an "electronegative" aspect,19 in contrast to DCMD.